Let’s be honest, how many of you hear something, a light bulb goes off, and you immediately use it?

-Deciding to try it and then practicing it is what makes your sales training effective.
+Deciding to try it and practicing it makes your sales training effective.

 That’s because there are four stages every learner needs to go through for any behavioral learning to stick...

 First, the learner is unconsciously ignorant.
-They simply don’t know what they should know.
+They don’t know what they should know.